Countdown to Christmas: a handy checklist

 Preparation begins in earnest.

 - Shop early, shop happy!
-Early to mid October is a great time to start your shopping, as it gives you plenty of time to find the perfect Christmas gift, without any worries about delivery dates, items being sold out, or getting everything wrapped on time.
+Early to mid October is a great time to start your shopping, as it gives you plenty of time to find the perfect Christmas gift, without any worries about delivery dates, items going out of stock, or getting everything wrapped on time.

 - If you’ll be making your own Christmas cake, now is the time to start choosing your recipe and buying those ingredients.
 For maximum, matured flavour, it’s recommended that you start making your cake around 5-6 weeks in advance.
 Why not store it in a festive cake tin?